 Hockey players at the end of each game meet at center ice and shake hands in a show of sportsmanship.
 Watch as the Condors do the same.

 INTERESTED IN JOINING?

 Players must wear complete protective gear, including a hockey helmet with cage.
 We are able to loan equipment.
-Players must also obtain USA Hockey insurance once per year, available online.
+Players must also obtain either USA Hockey or ASHA (free) registration once per year, which are available online.

 For more information, call Rita Eagle,